I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddscsi/ni-ntddscsi-ioctl_ata_pass_through_direct.md

 </li>
 </ul>
 If the ATA command requests a data transfer operation, the caller must set up a cache-aligned buffer from which, or into which, the driver can transfer data directly.
 The IOCTL_ATA_PASS_THROUGH_DIRECT request is typically used for transferring large amounts of data (more than 16 KB).

-Allows an application to send almost any ATA command to a target device, with the following restrictions:

-If a class driver for the target type of device exists, the application must send the request to the class driver.
-Thus, an application can send this request directly to the system port driver for a target logical unit only if there is no class driver for the device.

-The application <i>must</i> use this request rather than <a href="..\ntddscsi\ni-ntddscsi-ioctl_ata_pass_through.md">IOCTL_ATA_PASS_THROUGH</a> if the embedded ATA command might require the underlying miniport driver to access memory directly.

-If the ATA command requests a data transfer operation, the caller must set up a cache-aligned buffer from which, or into which, the driver can transfer data directly.
-The IOCTL_ATA_PASS_THROUGH_DIRECT request is typically used for transferring large amounts of data (more than 16 KB).

 ### Major Code